 A hag, a wizard, and an ogre must travel from their world, through a secret tunnel (open every nine years) to London to rescue a prince who was stolen at birth.
 Also try Which Witch, Island of the Aunts, and others by Ibbotson.

 Brigid, a little Irish girl, encounters a leprechaun on her ninth birthday and their friendship leads to all kinds of excitement.
 Make sure not to miss other titles by King-Smith who is the author of Babe the Gallant Pig and many other whimsical, imaginative tales.

 The Ghost of Thomas Kempe, by Penelope Lively

 James moves into a new house that’s hundreds of years old.
-Eventually he becomes the apprentice to ghost.
+Eventually, he becomes the apprentice to the ghost.

 Ella Enchanted, by Gail Carson Levine.